tjboise/ITDintern/week3.md

 Data cleaning:

+There are about 13386 images per day produced by the road cameras.

 - [ ] detele some unuseful images from the dataset.
 For example, the image without any cars or totally dark images:

 <div align="left">